Will-Bee/GSM-API/README.md

 # OFD-API

 ## Usage
-- Send SMS to a custom number without recompiling the whole project
+- Send notifications to your webhook without recompiling the whole project
 - I used this in my project when I designed my own device looking for optic fiber cable
     - OFD stands for Optic Fiber Detector